Lloyd's publishes Interim Management Statement Q3 2011

-The Lloyd’s Strategy 2010 – 2012 sets out the strategy to deliver Lloyd’s vision to be the market of choice for insurance and reinsurance buyers and sellers to access and trade specialist property and casualty risks.
-The main priorities are Performance Management; Solvency II, the Exchange, Claims Transformation and Access to business.
+The Lloyd’s Strategy 2011 – 2013 sets out the strategy to deliver Lloyd’s vision to be the market of choice for insurance and reinsurance buyers and sellers to access and trade specialist property and casualty risks.
+The main priorities are Market Oversight; Solvency II, the Exchange, Claims Transformation and Access to business.

 Excess of central assets over solvency shortfalls

-Management’s estimate of the excess of central assets over solvency shortfalls has increased by £55m since 30 June 2010 to £2,941m, comprising:
+Management’s estimate of the excess of central assets over solvency shortfalls has increased during the nine month period to £3,024m, comprising:

 Investment exposures of the Society arise principally within the Lloyd's Central Fund.
 Investments include more volatile assets, such as equities and hedge funds, but the majority of assets are invested in fixed interest securities of high credit quality.